Video: How to make a complaint or raise a serious concern about a social landlord

 Watch a BSL version of this video

-How to raise a concern about a social landlord
+How to make a complaint or raise a serious concern about a social landlord

 If you have a complaint about a social landlord, follow your landlord's complaints procedure.